 Whether seeking a peaceful hideaway or active adventure, the picture-perfect island of Dhidhoofinolhu is home to LUX* South Ari Atoll, a luxury Maldives hotel where your fantasy of a laid-back, desert island paradise is about to come true.

-Here, you’ll discover 193 private villas, dotted at the water’s edge along two miles of powder fine beaches and perched on stilts above a crystal lagoon.
+A real villa resort, you’ll discover 193 private villas dotted at the water’s edge along two miles of powder fine beaches and perched on stilts above a crystal lagoon.
 On land or above water, sunset facing or sunrise, these super spacious rooms and suites bring an entirely original vibe of coastal, beach house chic to the Maldives.

 COMO Cocoa Island

-COMO Cocoa Island is an intimate private Maldives island resort with 33 overwater suites allowing you to slip right into the turquoise lagoon to explore an exceptional house reef.
+COMO Cocoa Island is an intimate private Maldives island water villa resort with 33 overwater suites allowing you to slip right into the turquoise lagoon to explore an exceptional house reef.
+It’s like being on your own private island hideaway!
 Encircled with powder white sand, the carefree, understated luxury experience includes holistic wellness treatments at COMO Shambhala Retreat, South Indian-influenced cuisine and world class diving.
 It will be a Maldives vacation packages like no other and full of Maldives luxury!

 The style and design of our 33 overwater suites and villas are like that of no other luxury resort in the Maldives.
 Uniquely inspired by dhoni boats—the gently curving wooden vessels used by local fishermen—COMO Cocoa Island’s rooms arc out from the island itself.
 Simple wooden walkways built above the shallow lagoon connect them, forming a sinuous boardwalk pathway.

-Velassaru Maldives offers luxurious beachfront and over-water accommodation with uninterrupted ocean views.
+Velassaru Maldives is a true beach resort and offers luxurious beachfront and over-water accommodation with uninterrupted ocean views.
 It features a wide range of water and adventure sports, as well as sunset cruises and yoga classes.
 No wonder it is one of the top booked Maldives resorts.

 Guests can enjoy relaxing spa treatments in over-water pavilions, or hop on a Maldivian boat and watch the crew demonstrate traditional fishing methods.
 Resort facilities include a fitness centre, tennis court and library.